Zebra wood is mainly used as a wood veneer. Other than that, it is a popular material in making furniture, tool handles, boatbuilding, and panels.

 But that’s a quick snapshot and there’s a lot more to know about the hardness of Zebrawood.

-In this article, we’ll explore, is Zebrawood a hardwood, and how hard Zebrawood is with all the characteristic qualities and pros and cons as well.
+In this article, I’ll explore, is Zebrawood a hardwood, and how hard Zebrawood is with all the characteristic qualities and pros and cons as well.

 Furthermore, I’ll answer some frequently asked questions as well.